In the first blog in this series we talked about the need to consider (even if briefly) your organisation’s ambition around VR.

 We looked at how there’s a huge spectrum of options available, each complementary to the other, but no one that’s the outright winner in all scenarios.
 We finished by picking up on the idea that, whatever the option, a successful VR set-up is about marrying a number of technological dimensions together in a way that allows your intended users to work naturally in a manner that best fits their context, immediate requirements and expectations.
 In order to explore that in a little more depth, this blog will look at the technology behind every successful VR deployment.

 This means that if you’ve just bought yourself a HMD off the shelf, you’ve got your hands on two of those four components.
-If I may use my favourite car analogy, it’s like having the body work and chassis/wheels without the engine and with the risk that you’ve not picked the right combination to take you up some unpaved roads in winter which is a key requirement you happen to have.
+To use a car analogy, it’s like having the body work and chassis/wheels without the engine and with the risk that you’ve not picked the right combination to take you up some unpaved roads in winter which is a key requirement you happen to have.
 This is back to the roadmap topic of the first blog again.

-Taking each component in-turn, let me explain the role they play and what questions you should be asking yourself when selecting them.
+Taking each component in-turn, let's look at the role they play and what questions you should be asking yourself when selecting them.

 The Software/Engine, drives the graphics, takes input from the input devices and tracking, and also provides the platform or environment for you to develop your 3D scene.